tykiww/covid19-impacted-projections/README.md

 And for plot_all_forecasts.py, the user only needs to set:
 ```
-year_start: same value that was in run_forecasts.py
+year_start: same value that was used in run_forecasts.py
 week_start: "                                          "
 plot_metric: the metric to be plotted.
 ```